Sir Michael Parkinson: Chat show host dies aged 88

 "The family request that they are given privacy and time to grieve."

-He introduced the first Parkinson show in 1971 on BBC television - with US jazz singer Marion Montgomery his first guest.
+Sir Michael introduced the first Parkinson show in 1971 on BBC television - with US jazz singer Marion Montgomery his first guest.

 The show ran initially for 11 years and spanned hundreds of episodes in which Sir Michael combined an avuncular style with a journalistic background.